ratings:

 A manifest file represents either a list or a map.

-If it is a map and contains at least one of the keys file
+If it is a map and contains at least one of the keys file or type, then the map is taken to describe a single data file (see below).

 Otherwise, the file describes a collection of data files.
 If it is a map, then those files are labelled with their map keys; otherwise, they are labeled with their positions (starting from 0).